ShawnChenOfficial/FXV-Web-App/README.md

 ## [Live System (Beta)](https://www.fxv.co.nz/).

-NOTE:the LINK MAY TAKE A WHILE TO LOAD - you may have to be a little patient, but it will get there eventually!
+NOTE: the LINK MAY TAKE A WHILE TO LOAD - you may have to be a little patient, but it will get there eventually!
 Due to the system hosted on a testing server, not ready for commercial as currently the system is still under the developing stage.

 ## Features: